DOMESTIC REGULATIONS FOR IRISH BA

 Plain English Campaign’s Crystal Mark does not apply to these domestic regulations.

-All regulations are made in line with the Laws of the Sport of Bowls (Crystal Mark 3rd Edition), which permits Member National Authorities to make domestic regulations in respect of those aspects of the sport listed in Law 57.1.
-The regulations apply to all domestic competitions organised by the Irish Bowling Association (IBA) and the Irish Women’s Bowling Association (IWBA) and its member associations and clubs.
+All regulations are made in line with the Laws of the Sport of Bowls (Crystal Mark 4th Edition), which permits Member National Authorities to make domestic regulations regarding those aspects of the sport listed in Law 57.1.
+The regulations apply to all domestic competitions organised by the Irish Bowling Association (IBA) and the Irish Women’s Bowling Association (IWBA), and its member associations and clubs.